Gioni06/ea-core/README.md

 # Improve Download Speeds in EA's Origin Software

 Using this file enables Origins "Research &amp; Development" mode.
+Check the [latest information](https://github.com/Gioni06/ea-core#latest-information)

 ## Why

-If you experience low downloads speeds when using EA's Origin software it can dramatically improve the download rates for Game downloads and updates.
+If you experience slow download speeds when using EA's Origin software it can dramatically improve the download rates for Game downloads and updates.

 ## Usage